mgcooper/icemodel/test/TOOL_REFERENCE.md

 - the build selector and case matrix use the same explicit forcing-identity contract as the regression builder
 - direct versioned builds never overwrite an existing release file
+- `accept_ambient_drift` accepts a build whose final ambient anchor drifted but stayed finite and valid; the saved metadata then records the failed anchor, its ratio, and use of the override.
+An invalid anchor re-measurement is always rejected.
 - by default the rebuilt baselines use the formal 2-year contract: retained year plus one leading spinup year